 Want to make a living selling on Amazon?
-These five Amazon business models work for thousands of sellers.
+These six Amazon business models work for thousands of sellers.
 Just pick the strategy you like most!

 Buy Low, Sell High

 Perhaps the most common business model used on Amazon, reselling is the same system used by most brick-and-mortar stores.
 You simply purchase items in large quantities to get low prices, and then sell them individually for higher prices.
 Follow the steps below to become an Amazon reseller: